JackDougherty/jack-site/_pages/dataviz/index.md

 ### Course Materials and Tools
 ![book covers](/images/2021/covers-hodv-datafeminism.png)
 - Two open-access books are freely available online (or you can purchase print editions).
-  - Jack Dougherty and Ilya Ilyankou, *Hands-On Data Visualization: Interactive Storytelling from Spreadsheets to Code* (O’Reilly Media, Inc., 2021), http://HandsOnDataViz.org.
+  - Jack Dougherty and Ilya Ilyankou, *Hands-On Data Visualization: Interactive Storytelling from Spreadsheets to Code* (O’Reilly Media, Inc., 2021), <https://HandsOnDataViz.org>.
-  - Catherine D’Ignazio and Lauren F. Klein, *Data Feminism* (MIT Press, 2020), https://data-feminism.mitpress.mit.edu/.
+  - Catherine D’Ignazio and Lauren F. Klein, *Data Feminism* (MIT Press, 2020), <https://data-feminism.mitpress.mit.edu>.
-- Bring a laptop computer (Mac, Windows, Linux, or Chromebook) to every class.
+- Bring a working laptop computer (Mac, Windows, Linux, or Chromebook) to every class.
 Install more than one browser (such as Firefox, Safari, Chrome) for testing purposes.
-Feel free to ask me if you need a temporary laptop loaner.
+Tell me if you need a temporary laptop loaner.
 - You will need to sign up for several free web services (such as Google Drive, Datawrapper, GitHub).
 See my list of [recommended free digital tools in this course](https://handsondataviz.org/recommended-tools.html).
 - Use a password manager to keep track of your digital accounts.
 See my [introduction to Bitwarden](https://handsondataviz.org/password-manager.html), an open-source password manager with free core features for Windows/Mac/Linux computers, all major web browsers, and iOS and Android mobile devices.

 ### Learning Goals and Assessments
+This course is designed to demonstrate the knowledge and skills you have developed to meet 12 broad learning goals.
+See list of more specific sub-goals and links to our readings.
+TODO LINK

+1. Strengthen Your Spreadsheet Skills
+2. Find and Question Your Data
+3. Clean Up Messy Data
+4. Make Meaningful Comparisons
+5. Chart Your Data
+6. Map Your Data
+7. Embed on the Web
+8. Edit and Host Code with GitHub
+9. Build with Leaflet Map Code Templates
+10. Transform Your Map Data
+11. Detect Lies and Reduce Bias
+12. Listen, Tell, and Show Your Community Partner's Data Story

+Your knowledge and skills will be assessed in three ways:

+### Open-Book Quizzes
+- To demonstrate your understanding of key concepts and how to apply them in new contexts.

+- Auto-graded multi-choice questions on Moodle for quick feedback on learning key concepts.
+- Students have 1 hour to complete each quiz during a 36-hour period (Sun 9am - Mon 9pm).
+- Open-book format because questions apply concepts in new contexts.
+No memorization.
+- Instructor creates multiple versions of a question for each concept, using different details.
+- Question bank displays different versions of each question so students see different details.
+- Incorrect response does not show the correct answer, but may hint at a problem or reading.
+- When incorrect, student is allowed a second attempt on a different version of the question.
+- If student does not satisfactorily complete second attempt, must see instructor to retake.
+- Students must work independently and not communicate with each other during quiz time.
+- If doubts arise about academic honesty, the instructor may require you to retake a quiz in-person.
+- For specific concepts not suitable for Moodle auto-grading, students complete a task by inserting a short answer (such as link to their work) for quick check by the instructor.
+- Process is not totally cheat-proof, but questions designed to avoid easy screenshot sharing.
+- Roughly one per week, with 5-10 quiz questions, for 12 x 5 = 60 points.

+### Building Data Stories
+to show stages of building your visualizations, supplemented with a written narrative to explain why it matters to our community partners.
+- instructor or expert grades work with rubric
+- 6 parts worth 5-10 points each = 40 points

+### Class Participation
-Students will be randomly called on during class to share their screen with everyone to reinforce learning.
-If you are not present, a point will be deducted from your total score.
+To encourage active learning and group accountability, students will be randomly called upon during class to discuss a concept or share their screen for everyone to view.
+If you are not present or able to participate when called, a point will be deducted from your overall score.

-See [link to Another Page](https://jackdougherty.org/dataviz/another.html) inside this folder for details about assignments, assessment, etc.
+Total score =

+### Academic Policies

 ### How to Succeed in this Course

+- Find active ways, not passive ways, to take notes... rewrite in your own words...
+- Meet up with a classmate or small group to

 ## Schedule
-Always check for instructor's updates.
+Always check for schedule updates from the instructor.
 Important changes will appear **in bold**.

 TODO: Send tentative meeting times to community partners